Border is not just a word.

 mountain dwellings.
 They state “wall” does not exist in their language.)

 Border is not just a wall.
-Frontera is not just a word.
+(It is a veil that numbs and conceals the truth).

 Translation: Veronica Eldredge